intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

+# Why Trust IntentFrame's AI Layers?

-The question this doc should answer is:
+The question this document answers is:

 **“If LLMs are vulnerable, why should anyone trust IntentFrame’s AI layers to guard an AI agent?”**